How Does Return Distribution in Distributional Reinforcement Learning Help Optimization?: Introduction

-Despite the remarkable empirical success of distributional RL, the illumination on its theoretical advantages is still less studied.
-A distributional regularization effect~\citep{sun2021interpreting} stemming from the additional value distribution knowledge has been characterized to explain the superiority of distributional RL over classical RL, but the benefit of the proposed regularization on the optimization of algorithms has not been investigated as the optimization plays a key role in RL algorithms.
-In the literature of strategies that can help the learning in RL, a recent progress mainly focuses on the policy gradient methods~\citep{sutton2018reinforcement}. \cite{mei2020global} show that the policy gradient with a softmax parameterization converges at a $\mathcal{O}(1/t)$ rate, with constants depending on the problem and initialization, which significantly expands the existing asymptotic convergence results.
-Entropy regularization~\citep{haarnoja2017reinforcement,haarnoja2018soft} has gained increasing attention as it can significantly speed up the policy optimization with a faster linear convergence rate~\citep{mei2020global}. \cite{ahmed2019understanding} provide a fine-grained understanding on the impact of entropy on policy optimization, and emphasize that any strategy, such as entropy regularization, can only affect learning in one of two ways: either it reduces the noise in the gradient estimates or it changes the optimization landscape.
-These commonly-used strategies that accelerate RL learning inspire us to further investigate the optimization impact of distributional RL arising from the exploitation of return distributions.
+Despite the remarkable empirical success of distributional RL, the illumination of its theoretical advantages still needs to be studied.
+A distributional regularization effect~\cite{sun2021interpreting} stemming from the additional return distribution knowledge has been characterized to explain the superiority of distributional RL over classical RL, but the benefit of the proposed regularization on the optimization of algorithms has not been further investigated.
+Such a gap inspires us to investigate the optimization impact of distributional RL by leveraging the full return distribution knowledge.
+However, existing literature~\cite{mei2020global, strehl2009reinforcement} that helps to analyze the optimization of RL learning may not apply to practical distributional RL algorithms as there still remains a gap between the theory and practice in RL.